 In 2012 about 3.3 million deaths, or 5.9% of all global deaths, were attributable to alcohol consumption.

-So if you’re going to use alcohol, please be careful.
+So if you’re going to drink, please be careful.
 Many people who don’t give this drug adequate respect lose everything.
 If nothing else, bear in mind that there are long-term costs associated with even moderate alcohol consumption, especially where cognitive decline is concerned.

-So, with all that said, it’s prudent to taper each unit of enthusiasm for alcohol with about ten parts restraint and caution.
+So, with all that said, it’s prudent to taper each unit of enthusiasm for booze with about ten parts restraint and caution.
 I’ll leave you with some thoughtful guidance from Bill Hicks.